-Added sugars are sugars that are added during food processing.
+Processed foods can often contain copious amounts of added sugars.
 This is very different from natural sugars.
-Natural sugars, like lactose in milk or fructose in fruit are fine, but too many added sugars may cause a spike in blood sugar.
+Natural sugars, like lactose in milk and dairy products or fructose in fruit are fine, but too many added sugars may cause a spike in blood sugar.

 When enjoyed in small amounts, sweet foods can help improve our diets by making nutrient-dense ones more enticing and enjoyable.¹ However, most Americans consume more than they need, increasing their calorie intake and may cause some people to experience blood sugar spikes.

 While sweetened beverages and baked goods are the most frequently consumed sources of added sugars, you may also find them in unexpected places like breakfast bars, condiments, sauces, and yogurt.

 Added sugars are now listed on nutrition labels, making it easier to see what you eat.
 Compare labels and choose those that are lower in added sugars.
 Aim for no more than a few grams per serving.

 Grains provide many essential vitamins and minerals and are an important part of a balanced diet.
 However, refined grains that have the fiber stripped away are digested and absorbed quickly.

 The Dietary Guidelines for Americans recommend making sure half your grains come from whole grain sources like 100% whole grain bread, brown rice, barley, and oatmeal.¹